MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-metrics-plugin.md

 > *number of customers at the end of the period*

 `Churn Rate` can vary from 0.0 to 1.0
-The higher score means the larger amount of users are NOT returning to the service.
+The higher score means the larger number of users are NOT returning to the service.

 ***Churn vs. Retention Rate***

-Derived from the definition of `Churn Rate` and `Retention Rate`, the following is always true:
+Derived from the definition of `Churn Rate` and `Retention Rate`, the following calculation is always true:

 > [`Retention Rate`] = 100.0% - [`Churn Rate`]

 ## Examples

-### Weekly retention rate, and churn rate
+### Weekly retention rate and churn rate

 The next query calculates retention and churn rate for week-over-week window.